-Located in one of the chicest, most successful hotels in Galle Fort, Fort Bazaar, Church Street Social is the place to go for mouthwatering comfort food.
-You can choose to go Sri Lankan (with a more mild/creamy touch than authentic local cooking but nethertheless delicious) or western/fusion with their much acclaimed pulled pork burger, grilled vegetable & feta burger or middle eastern mezze platter.
-It’s hard to find international dishes of this quality in Sri Lanka.
-The breakfasts are often hailed the best in the Fort, with a killer eggs benedict and a decadent Sri Lankan cashew nut curry with plain/egg hoppers.
+At the entrance of one of my favourite hotels in Galle Fort, Fort Bazaar, Church Street Social is the place to go for mouthwatering comfort food.
+You can choose to go Sri Lankan or western/middle eastern fusion with a pulled pork burger, grilled vegetable & feta burger or middle eastern mezze platter.
+The breakfasts are regularly hailed the best in the Fort, with a killer eggs benedict and a decadent Sri Lankan cashew nut curry with hoppers.

 A Minute by Tuk Tuk $$